Eroseion/SpriteMage/README.md

 This guide uses the PowerShell command line.
 If you don't know how to do that, just download the release.

-Firstly, download the latest [SDL2](https://github.com/libsdl-org/SDL/releases) release for your compiler.
+Firstly, download an [SDL2](https://github.com/libsdl-org/SDL/releases) release (correct versions are specified in [Prerequisites](##Prerequisites)) for your compiler.
 This should look something like "SDL2-devel-2.x.x-mingw.zip".
 Extract the archive somewhere so that you can access the files inside.

 Inside the folder, there are two folders to choose from, and you only need one of them.